Thandikkappatta Nyayangal: Production

 Thandikkappatta Nyayangal was written, produced and directed by M. Bhaskar under Oscar Movies.
 Cinematography was handled by T. S. Vinayakam, and editing by M. Vellaichami.
 The opening scene where Prabhu (Sivakumar) is shown performing a surgery, was filmed at Government General Hospital, Madras after Bhaskar obtained permission.

 Soundtrack

 The music was composed by Shankar–Ganesh, with lyrics by Pulamaipithan.
-Poet Muthulingam had also written a song, "Thein Paayum" for this film, but it was not used until Bhaskar's other film Pournami Alaigal (1985).
-Nonetheless, Muthulingam was still credited.
+Poet Muthulingam had also written a song, "Thein Paayum" for this film, but it was not used until Bhaskar's other film Pournami Alaigal (1985), although Muthulingam remained credited.

-Release
+Release and reception

 Thandikkappatta Nyayangal was released on 16 September 1983.
+Jayamanmadhan of Kalki wrote it was the director's fault that he tried to build a mud house without proper planning, relying on the iron pillars of Sivakumar's immense energy and Lakshmi's talent.
+Balumani of Anna praised the acting, cinematography, music and director for choosing a different plot.
 Sivakumar has named the film one of his personal favourites.